 By the time I was ordering, there was just one ticket left to get to the statue’s pedestal.
 So I purchased one pedestal ticket and then just a general boat ticket to get to Liberty Island.

-So the night before, we all went to Whole Foods and picked up some picnic-worthy lunch items: a couple packs of baked tofu (that I opened with scissors before leaving since you have to go through an airport-style metal detector), roasted red pepper hummus, grapes, raspberries, crackers, and Cassucio, a nut-based cheese by Kite Hill.
-I’d tried their White Alder in the past, but this was my first time sampling that particular flavor.
-It’s a squishy, mild cheese that was a tasty indulgence since it isn’t sold where I live.
+So the night before, we all went to Whole Foods and picked up some picnic-worthy lunch items: a couple packs of baked tofu (that I opened with scissors before leaving since you have to go through an airport-style metal detector), roasted red pepper hummus, grapes, raspberries, crackers, and non-dairy cheese from Kite Hill.

 We headed back down to the base to walk around the museum inside.
 They have drawings and pictures of the statue being made, a life-sized replica of her face, and an area that features the responses of early visitors to the statue.